 Should you prepay for gas at the car rental company?

 The good thing about prepaying for gas is you don’t have to worry about filling up the car before you return it to the lot.
 You can return it half-empty or drive in on fumes.
 The downside to this is that you don’t get credit if you return the car with unused gas in the tank.
 “If you know you will use the full tank, and have a tight return time, like coming straight from a meeting and there isn’t a gas station near the airport or you know it won’t be open, use the prepay option,” says Stump.
 While this option is more expensive than refueling yourself, opting in it may be worth it, depending on the car rental company.
 For instance, Hertz prepay policy says their fuel price is competitive with local pump prices.
 Compare the fueling policies with your travel itinerary before signing the contract.

 For whom the toll charges

 Nasreen Stump, a veteran business traveler and writer at Traveling Mom always brings her own toll pass.
 Rental car companies charge a daily fee for using their toll pass, which according to Stump, could easily add an extra $30 charge to your rental.
 Check out the tolls required on your expected driving route and buy your own pass online or just pay tolls as needed.
-These 74 maintenance tips will extend the life of your car.

 A car seat is essential when you’re driving with kids in the back seat.
 Some car rental deals, like the one from Hertz offers one free car seat for AAA Members when you use the club’s discount code.
 If you need more than one, it doesn’t hurt to ask for a break in the fee, which is normally between $10 to $15 dollars per seat.
 However, you can lug your own on the plane, as most airlines don’t’ charge a fee to check a car seat.
 Traveling with kids?
 These tips will save the day—and your sanity.